 The vibe: With views of the city centre right outside your window and a chic monochrome interior, this spot is perfect for those who want an escape without leaving the trendiest part of the city.
 Plus, the large, comfy beds were just made for lounging and brekkie in bed.

-The vibe: At just over two years old, this buzzing and bright boutique hotel calls itself “affordable luxury”.
+The vibe: At just about four years old, this buzzing and bright boutique hotel calls itself “affordable luxury”.
 The colourful, industrial-style space (think rainbow brick behind the front desk, concrete walls and floor-to-ceiling windows) in the heart of downtown is a staycation destination that won’t have your wallet crying out for help.

 Best Staycation Hotels in Montreal